jboss-developer/jboss-eap-quickstarts/spring-petclinic/README.md

         mvn clean verify -Parq-wildfly-managed

-_Note:_ The `spring-petclinic` quickstart contains three configurations: JDBC, JPA, and Spring Data JPA.
+7. The `spring-petclinic` quickstart contains three configurations: JDBC, JPA, and Spring Data JPA.
 You should see the tests run 3 times, one for each configuration.

+8. Review the server log.
+You will see an exception for each test configuration run similar to the following in the server log.
+This is intentional to demonstrate how exceptions are handled within application.
+This the same exception you can test by clicking on the `Error` menu item in the upper right corner in the deployed application.
+The application shows a nice error page in the browser instead of the exception.

+        WARN  [warn] (default task-15) Handler execution resulted in exception: java.lang.RuntimeException: Expected: controller used to showcase what happens when an exception is thrown at org.springframework.samples.petclinic.web.CrashController.triggerException(CrashController.java:35)
+	        at sun.reflect.NativeMethodAccessorImpl.invoke0(Native Method)
+	        at sun.reflect.NativeMethodAccessorImpl.invoke(NativeMethodAccessorImpl.java:62)
+	        at sun.reflect.DelegatingMethodAccessorImpl.invoke(DelegatingMethodAccessorImpl.java:43)
+	        at java.lang.reflect.Method.invoke(Method.java:497)
+	        at org.springframework.web.method.support.InvocableHandlerMethod.doInvoke(InvocableHandlerMethod.java:221)
+          (remainder of StackTrace removed for readability)

 Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------